 Roof Rack Systems

-J-bars cradle your kayak on its side, maximizing roof space.
+J-cradles, also called J-bars, cradle your kayak on its side, maximizing roof space for multiple boats or additional gear.
 These affordable racks work well for most recreational and touring kayaks under 75 pounds.

-Saddles with rollers simplify solo loading.
+Saddles with rollers simplify solo loading significantly.
 Set the bow in the rear roller, then push the kayak forward into the front saddle.
-Perfect for heavier boats.
+This system is perfect for heavier boats and solo paddlers.

 Loading Assistance Tools

 Loading wheels attach to one end of your kayak.
 Lift the opposite end and roll the boat onto your roof rack.
-These cost less than lift systems.
+These cost significantly less than full lift systems while still reducing strain.

 Kayak Carts and Wheels